Occupational Health & Safety

 Testing for Covid-19 is an option for employers hoping to encourage employees to return to the workplace, control the spread of the virus and increase customer and staff confidence.
 These FAQs cover the legal issues and considerations that employers should take on board when considering or using a testing programme.

 Coronavirus vaccination - FAQs for employers26 July 2021

 Employers are facing many difficult and untested employment law issues as the UK rolls out its Covid-19 vaccination programme.
 These FAQs cover whether an employer can make vaccination compulsory for its employees, alternatives to a mandatory requirement, time off for vaccine appointments, dealing with vaccine objectors, data privacy concerns and other issues.

-Coronavirus - FAQs for employers on working from home01 April 2021
+Coronavirus - FAQs for employers on working from home19 July 2021

 These FAQs look at the considerations for employers whose staff are working from home during the pandemic.

-How to mitigate the risk of employment claims on return to work during Covid-19 – a table25 March 2021
+How to mitigate the risk of employment claims about working during Covid-19 – a table08 July 2021

 Our table for employers sets out the practical steps to take in order to reduce the scope for claims from employees arising out of coming to work during the Covid-19 pandemic.